cfengine/documentation/guide/faq/unable-to-log-in-mission-portal.markdown

 $config['encryption_key'] = 'aUI2sAtrPpr1dmwZDCVuKONnMXHYHDLB';
 ```

-Correct any mis-matches run the policy to sync the application config and try to
+Correct any mis-matches and run the policy to sync the application config and
-log into Mission Portal.
+try to log into Mission Portal.

 ```console
 [root@hub ~]# cf-agent -Kf update.cf; cf-agent -KI